 So Rebecca and I sit down to eat at a corner barstool area by a window to stare at the comings and goings of the restaurant while gabbing and eating our meal.
 Whilst people watching, we also noticed a woman with a clipboard running around the restaurant talking to people.
 Then we further notice a makeup person as well as someone with a huge microphone.

 I can only speak for myself at this point, but inside I was screaming at the top of my lungs.
 We are basically watching something really cool that not many people get to see and instantly, a million questions start to formulate in my head.

 Are they filming a TV show or documentary or a feature film?

 Or is this just a training film for the Chipotle employees?

 Is it reality TV?

 Are they looking for the next American Idol?

 It was as these questions were formulating in my brain, that the woman with the clipboard came up to us and asked if we would like to be on TV.
 Gee, I don’t know.
 I think we need to ponder a bit, can we get back to you?

-So we each signed a waiver and this, my dear friends is the irony I alluded to earlier.
+So we each signed a waiver and this, my dear friends, is the irony I referred to earlier: